iobroker-community-adapters/ioBroker.device-watcher/README.md

 * Email
 * Jarvis
 * Lovelace
+* and also an datapoint with the last notification, so you can use it for other services which aren't supported.

 If you found a bug or you have an improvement suggestion, feel free to open an issue.